-In order to measure the appropriate vibrations, a Slam Stick must be mounted securely to the surface the vibrations are to be measured on.
-There is more than one way to mount a Slam Stick and collect data successfully from a vibrating source.
-Midé supplies mounting bolts and double-sided tape with any Slam Stick purchase that are recommended for mounting a Slam Stick.
+In order to measure the appropriate vibrations, an enDAQ sensor must be mounted securely to the surface the vibrations are to be measured on.
+There is more than one way to mount an enDAQ and collect data successfully from a vibrating source.
+Midé supplies mounting bolts and double-sided tape with any enDAQ purchase that we recommend using for mounting an enDAQ.
 While these two methods of mounting are highly recommended and encouraged, other mounting options such as magnetic mounting are also acceptable.
-An incorrect mounting configuration could result in erroneous data recordings and a user should ensure the Slam Stick is mounted in an appropriate manner before recording begins.
+An incorrect mounting configuration could result in erroneous data recordings and a user should ensure the enDAQ is mounted in an appropriate manner before recording begins.

 In this Article

-Before mounting, it is important to clean the underside of the Slam Stick and the intended mounting environment.
-The double-sided tape (3M 950) that is recommended for the Slam Stick is difficult to remove sometimes.
+Before mounting, it is important to clean the underside of the enDAQ sensor and the intended mounting environment.
+The double-sided tape (3M 950) that is recommended for the enDAQ is difficult to remove sometimes.
 We use the 3M Stripe off Wheel to remove the tape and recommend this for applications of repeated mounting and dismounting.
 Midé provides some plastic razor blades that can also be helpful.

-Each unit is shipped and packaged with a roll of double-sided tape with each Slam Stick.
+Each unit is shipped and packaged with a roll of double-sided tape.
 This mounting method, when the tape is adequately compressed, has been demonstrated to survive severe vibrational environments of over 75 g, vibrating at 1,000 Hz.
 Frequency sweeps also showed that the tape is as accurate as bolts even up to 3 kHz, but this again requires adequate compression of the tape.

 The mounting tape we recommend, and a tape selected after much research and testing, is the 3M 950 adhesive transfer tape.
 The downside of this particular tape is that it’s quite tacky and can be difficult to remove.
 3M offers an adhesive eraser wheel which is effective at removing this tape and other adhesives.